 - Only start coding or refactoring your program once you have the macro-architecture and the activity timeline well established

-that talk to each other via streams.
-This will give you some ideas of how the data
+to each other via streams.
+This gives you some ideas of how the data flows in your

 - Smaller modular components have the advantage that they can be replicated when needed to improve parallelism.

-will be required during each phase of your design is important.
-Knowing this will
+required during each phase of your design is important.
+Knowing this influences how

 - Stream-based communication allows consumers to start processing as soon as producers start producing which allows for overlapped execution (which in turn increases parallelism and throughput).